baguirre2651/Citi-Bike-Demand-Prediction-Project-/README.md

 ## Project Goals:

-Clean and perform extensive data analysis on Citi Bike Data from UC Irvine Academic Data Set spanning over 2 years Develop predictive models using time series analysis, clustering, and classification to accurately forecast daily bike demand.
+-Clean and perform extensive data analysis on Citi Bike Data from UC Irvine Academic Data Set spanning over 2 years -Develop predictive models using time series analysis, clustering, and classification to accurately forecast daily bike demand.
-Prioritize interpretability over raw accuracy to facilitate informed decision-making by bike-sharing businesses.
+-Prioritize interpretability over raw accuracy to facilitate informed decision-making by bike-sharing businesses.
-Implement ARIMA and LSTM models for series forecasting to enhance prediction accuracy.
+-Implement ARIMA and LSTM models for series forecasting to enhance prediction accuracy.
-Expand the bike rental business to other cities and regions by providing reliable demand and supply predictions.
+-Expand the bike rental business to other cities and regions by providing reliable demand and supply predictions.
-Address homelessness and bike theft issues in Oakland and San Francisco through better management of bike-sharing services.
+-Address homelessness and bike theft issues in Oakland and San Francisco through better management of bike-sharing services.
-Getting Started
-To replicate and contribute to this project, follow the steps outlined in the documentation provided.
-The project involves data preprocessing, model development, and evaluation.

 ## Models Used